Be SunSmart

 • or have a health condition (such as an autoimmune disease, organ transplant recipients), or taking medicines (such as antibiotics) that make you sensitive to the sun.

-Slip into the shade of a leafy tree, building or shade sail.
-Plan your outdoor activities for early or later in the day when the sun's UV levels are lower.
+Slip into the shade of a leafy tree, gazebo, building or shade sail.

 Slop on plenty of broad-spectrum, water-resistant sunscreen of at least SPF 30.
 An average-sized adult needs a teaspoon of sunscreen for their head and neck, each limb and for the front and the back of the body.
 Apply 20 minutes before going outside and reapply every two hours, or after being in water or sweating.

-Choose close fitting, wrap around style sunglasses.
+Wrap on close fitting, wrap around style sunglasses that conform to the AS/NZ/067:2016 sunglasses standard.
 Not all sunglasses protect against UV radiation, so always check the label for the sun protection rating.

 Read the New Zealand Association of Optometrists (NZAO) information on sunglasses